 - Cramlington Manor Walks

-We are leaders in healthcare research and development across a wide range of specialisms delivering benefits not only for today’s patients but for generations to come.
-Our partnership working with Newcastle University focuses on key areas which are important to all our futures including stem cell research, genetics, ageing and vitality.
+We are leaders in healthcare research and development across a wide range of specialisms, delivering benefits not only for today’s patients but for generations to come.

-Much of our work is underpinned by a world-class programme of research and innovation for which we have an enviable reputation.
-This has been strengthened through our partnerships with the:
+Much of our clinical work and services are underpinned by a world-class programme of research and innovation, which is strengthened through our partnerships with: